Crimson Quill’s Appraisal #186

 First consideration: Is Ron as much the balls as he was first time out?
 Ron was born the balls, he will die the balls and, thus, everything in between that is just balls.
 Will Ferrell knows Ron Burgundy well, moreover, Will Ferrell knows us well.
 He knows what it feels like to laugh until his sphincter slackens, is fully aware that prolapse is no joke yet blatantly disregards that at every turn, has possibly woken up more than once nibbling a vagrant’s earlobe.
 He gets it and comedy is in the safest pair of feelers ever to bottle feed a baby shark.
 Every moment he is on-screen is infused with his brilliance, he orchestrates it effortlessly, not only through quips and slogans, but through the vaguest raised eyebrow or one glazed look of innocence.

-Anyone who knows Keeper well will know of the lofty regard of which I hold Paul Rudd.
+Anyone who knows Keeper well will know of the lofty regard in which I hold Paul Rudd.
 He is an improvisational genius and an absolute set jester to boot.
 You feel that energy?
 I do…I feel it right down in the middle of my matching spam globes.
 That is the buzz of electricity and it flows freely between Ferrell and Rudd at any given time.
 Hell, the whole team is in on the current and, in Anchorman 2, it stretches through anyone sharing the lurve.
 Dylan Baker gives a doozy of a turn as affable GNN executive producer Freddie Shapp, the ever-resplendent Kristin Wiig offers another flawless account of herself as self-confessed ‘person people’ Chani Lastnamé and James Marsden’s Jack Lime/Dick Phuk is loaded with verve and knowing swagger.